fcriscuo/CosmicAnalysis/README.md

 # CosmicAnalysis
-R project to study synonymous mutations in the COSMICdatabase
+R project to study synonymous mutations in the COSMIC database